zama-ai/fhevm-backend/README.md

 There are two ways to contribute to the Zama fhEVM:

-- [Open issues](https://github.com/zama-ai/fhevm-backend/issues/new/choose) to report bugs and typos, or to suggest new ideas
+- [Open issues](https://github.com/zama-ai/fhevm-backend/issues/new/choose) to report bugs and typos, or to suggest new ideas.
 - Request to become an official contributor by emailing hello@zama.ai.

 Becoming an approved contributor involves signing our Contributor License Agreement (CLA)).
 Only approved contributors can send pull requests, so please make sure to get in touch before you do!